September 21, 2023

 FTX sues the liquidators of the Bahamian division of the exchange

-The failing FTX's interim administration has sued FTX Digital Markets and its Bahamian liquidators, alleging they are wrongfully claiming the assets of the cryptocurrency exchange.
+The interim administration of collapsing FTX has sued FTX Digital Markets and its Bahamian liquidators, saying they have an improper claim on the cryptocurrency exchange's assets.

-Lawyers representing the FTX Group describethe Bahamian division as an economic and legal "dummy" created for "cover".
-The liquidators of the Bahamas exchange "continue to make unreasonable demands that will harm FTX.com customers and other creditors," according to a statement from FTX's interim administration.
+Lawyers representing FTX Group describethe Bahamian division as an economic and legal “dummy” created for “cover.”
+According to a statement from FTX's interim administration, liquidators of the exchange in the Bahamas "continue to make unreasonable demands that will harm FTX.com customers and other creditors."

-The liquidators of FTX Digital Markets' Bahamian unit, which is not bankrupt, were claiming the assets of FTX.com.
-This is stated in the court documents of the company.
+Liquidators of the Bahamian division of FTX Digital Markets, which is not bankrupt, laid claim to the assets of FTX.com.
+This is stated in the company's court documents.

-The crash of FTX in November 2022 shocked the entirethe cryptocurrency industry.
-The founder of the exchange, Sam Bankman-Fried, is accused of eight criminal offenses, but does not admit his guilt.
-Now the former head is released on bail in the amount of $ 250 million.
+The collapse of FTX in November 2022 shocked the entirecryptocurrency industry.
+The founder of the exchange, Sam Bankman-Fried, is accused of eight criminal offenses, but does not admit guilt.
+Now the ex-head is free on bail in the amount of $250 million.

-Interim FTX managers were able to detectonly $2.7 billion of the $11.6 billion that should have been in customer accounts.
-Part of the shortfall can be attributed to Alameda Research, which borrowed $9.3 billion from customer accounts before the crash.
+FTX temporary managers were able to detectonly $2.7 billion of the $11.6 billion that should have been in customer accounts.
+Part of the shortfall can be attributed to Alameda Research, which borrowed $9.3 billion from customer accounts before the stock market crash.

-It was recently revealed that the founders and key employees of the failing FTX received $3.2 billion in payments and loans, mostly from a subsidiary of Alameda Research.
+It was recently revealed that the founders and key executives of the bankrupt FTX received $3.2 billion in payments and loans, mostly from a subsidiary of Alameda Research.